Astronomy Picture of the Day

 Please note that by submitting your image to APOD, you are consenting for

 your image to be used on APOD in all of its forms unless you explicitly

 These include mirror sites,

-foreign language mirror sites as listed above,
+world language mirror sites as listed above,

 new media mirror sites as listed above, yearly calendars, and

 Some notable images submitted to APOD may be displayed on one or all of the

 following social media pages to help access their popularity:

 Some of APOD's social media sites and some APOD derivative products, such as Facebook, may post your image